codelinguist/client-management/README.md

 - This is where **readability**, **traceability** and long-term **maintainability** are more important than reusability, hear me out:
     - Between the use cases, you may see DTOs or ViewModels that have common properties.
 This does not mean you need to create a base class that will define all of the common properties for them to inherit.
 Unless there is a business value in doing so, keep those use cases separate.
     - Another example, you should not reuse an api to get clients for Clients grid in a Clients dropdown functionality.
-    - I can explain how this would lead to bad development experience sooner than we think.
+    - I can explain how opting for reusability and smaller lines of code would lead to bad development experience sooner than we think.
     - **Basically, not all things that look similar are the same.**
 - With [Vertical Slice Architecture](https://www.jimmybogard.com/vertical-slice-architecture/), the application operations are organized by FRONTEND use cases.
 In this sample app:
     - Clients Page: